 In this guide, we’ll give you the ins and outs of email marketing.
 Read on for our top email marketing tips for insurance agents.

-Email marketing is the process of sending regular branded emails to an audience who’s opted in to hear from you.
-It keeps your business’s name in front of both current and prospective clients to increase sales opportunities and build a relationship with your customers.
+Email marketing is the process of sending regular branded emails to an audience that has opted in to hear from you.
+It keeps your business’s name in front of both current and prospective clients to increase sales opportunities, move and build a relationship with your customers.

 Imagine if you have a current book of business or prospects list, numbering in the hundreds or thousands.
 If you keep your insurance agency in front of those people regularly with email — in a way that they enjoy — you increase your likelihood of generating new business and renewals each year.

 As with all marketing strategies, remember that email marketing takes some time to produce results.
 A consistent marketing effort is key, no matter what approach you take.
 Once you get started, it may sometimes be tempting to skip sending out your newsletter.
-But, your consistency builds trust.
+But, your consistency builds trust and creates a rhythm your audience can rely on.
 As trust and your list grow, you’ll reach more people with the same amount of effort.

 One common format is the newsletter, which allows you to devote short sections to each part of your business or upcoming events that you want to talk about.